Alumni and Careers

 - Enroll in MKTG 494 for credit during the semester or term during which you are working at the organization.
 You cannot register for MKTG 494 the semester after you complete the work assignment, (i.e., we do not retroactively recognize internships).

 - Work a minimum of 250 on-the-job hours during the span of the internship with 80% of the job responsibilities being marketing related.

 - Must pay in-state, or out-of-state, tuition for the 3-hour credit class, whichever is applicable.

 - Summer internships may be either paid or unpaid, either is appropriate.

 - Students cannot be taking a full load of courses at JMU at the same time they are enrolled in MKTG 494.
 This means enrollment into MKTG 494 is limited to the summer semester only.

 Enrollment into the MKTG 494 online summer course must be approved by the Marketing Department’s Internship Coordinator, Dr. D. Eric Boyd <firstname.lastname@example.org>.
 Applications for the class must be filled out online using the Marketing Internship Approval Request Form.
 Before applying, all assignments are outlined in the Internship Syllabus.
-If the request form is approved, then you will get an email from Tammy Mendyk, the ASC marketing liaison, indicating that you have been approved for an override into the summer MKTG 494 class.
+If the request form is approved, then you will get an email from the Marketing Advisor in the ASC indicating that you have been approved for an override into the summer MKTG 494 class.
 It will then be your responsibility, as the student, to enroll for the MKTG 494 class during open summer registration through MyMadison.
 Registration for this class is allowed up until the first day of class, at which time, class registration will be closed.
 As for finding an internship, all current and known internships are posted on Recruit-A-Duke.
 It is up to you, the student, to find and secure the summer internship of your choice that will incorporate your marketing skills.